 After falling into a depression from the closing of my fitness studio I took some time to reflect on the lessons I learned and what I would do differently in my business ventures moving forward.

-Over the months that followed I spent time doing intense self work and broke through major mindset blocks that had been holding me stuck for a long time.
-I tackled my limiting beliefs, pains and fears at their root so that I could fully step into a better, stronger and healthier version of myself.
+Over the months that followed I dedicated time to doing intense self work.
+I broke through major mindset blocks that had been keeping me stuck for a long time.
+I tackled my personal and cultural limiting beliefs and processed my fears at their root so that I could fully step into a holistically healthier version of myself.

-This movement is not only for African women, we are all-inclusive and you’re welcome to sit at the table.
+This movement is not only for African women, we are all-inclusive and you’re welcome to sit at our table.

-I kindly and firmly proclaim that we put on our combat boots and go to war for our own healing.
-The healing of our wounds means the healing of our children, our families, our community and the world as a whole.
+I kindly and firmly proclaim that we put our combat boots on and go to war for our own healing.

 A Short Bio

 Nelao’s passion for holistic wellbeing led her to obtaining her Bachelor of Arts Degree in Health Management and becoming a certified personal trainer, health and lifestyle coach.
 Her own personal transformation led her to start her own company with a mission to empower African women with tools and confidence to foster sustainable health and wellbeing.

 Her vast experiences, which she openly shares on various platforms, enable her to be relatable and empathetic towards those she works with regardless of where they are in life.
 Through her coaching programs, workshops and lifestyle content, she has helped countless people connect to their purpose, transform their bodies and fall in love with themselves and their lives.

 Nelao is a founding member of two start ups both with a mission to economically empower rural Namibian women while offering unique namibian products.
 Pure Marula by Taneta manufactures cold-pressed marula oil for hair, skin and massage.
 Oukaku baby shoes and PTNL offer custom made accessories handcrafted from vegetable tanned Namibian leather.

 Good Morning Namibia | 99 FM | MonoChrome Magazine